Smooth Fox Terrier: A Confident Dog with a Spirited Personality

 Are Smooth Fox Terriers good family dogs?

-Yes, they can make wonderful family companions for active households that understand terrier behavior.
+Yes, Smooth Fox Terriers can make wonderful family companions for active households that understand terrier behavior.

 Do Smooth Fox Terriers bark a lot?